 Here’s the kicker that stood out when people realized the damage.
 The firm that owned the Seaside tower, Champlain Towers, had meetings about the damage, and the meeting notes that the firm mentioned “extreme structural damage.”

 Building laws show that extreme structural damage means the building is legally unliveable.
 People must not have lived in the building at all.
 And yet, they were.
-This was an egregious problem that should have been addressed before the Miami condo collapsed.
+This was an egregious problem that people should have addressed before the Miami condo collapsed.

 People who read the community meeting minutes might have moved out before killing them.